Leasing property for the storage of dangerous goods

 Risk controls for landlords and property owners

-In order to reduce the risk of being left with dangerous goods that you will need to dispose of after your tenant has vacated the property, WorkSafe recommends that landlords and property owners:
+In order to reduce the risk of being left with dangerous goods, to be disposed of after a tenant has vacated the property, WorkSafe recommends landlords and property owners:

 In addition, it is important that property owners and tenants should have clear arrangements in place for the testing and maintenance of a facility's fire system, including timely rectification of faults.